bbulkow/loudframe/play_sdcard_multi/scape-server/README.md

 4. Try increasing the timeout in `network_scanner.py`

 ### Connection Issues
-1. Check that port 5000 is not blocked by firewall
+1. Check that port 8765 is not blocked by firewall (or your custom port if changed)
 2. Verify the server is running with `ps aux | grep app.py`
 3. Check server logs for error messages